Kenzaburō Ōe: Eponymous literary prize

 In 2005, the Kenzaburō Ōe Prize was established by publisher Kodansha to promote Japanese literary novels internationally, with the first prize awarded in 2007.
 The winning work was selected solely by Ōe, to be translated into English, French, or German, and published worldwide.

 Selected works

 The number of Kenzaburō Ōe's works translated into English and other languages remains limited, so that much of his literary output is still only available in Japanese.
 The few translations have often appeared after a marked lag in time.
-Work of his has also been translated into Chinese, French, and German.
+Works of his have also been translated into Chinese, French, and German.

-In a statistical overview of writings by and about Kenzaburō Ōe, OCLC/WorldCat encompasses roughly 700 works in 1,500+ publications in 28 languages and 27,000+ library holdings.